Mondo Generator: Dead Planet (2006–2007)

-Hell Comes to Your Heart (2008–2015)
+Hell Comes to Your Heart (2008–2014)

 In October 2008, after a long two-month break, Nick and drummer David "Hoss" Wright began the recording of a new Mondo Generator record with longtime friend, J. Bradley Cook as engineer and co-producer.
 In a July 2009 Myspace blog, Oliveri announced that the next Mondo Generator record would be titled Shooter's Bible but removed the post a day later.
-This "lost album" was eventually released on Heavy Psych Sounds Records on February 28, 2020.

-In 2010, Nick Oliveri appeared as a singer on the track "Chains and Shackles" from guitarist Slash's self-titled solo album.
+In 2010, Oliveri appeared as a singer on the track "Chains and Shackles" from guitarist Slash's self-titled solo album.
 The track was released as a bonus track on the Australian edition of the album.

-On April 6, 2010, it was announced their fourth full-length album would be entitled Time to Destroy with a release date slated for July/August.
-The first single, "Dog Food" will be released May 21, 2010, and features Dave Grohl (Foo Fighters, Nirvana, Them Crooked Vultures), Happy Tom (Turbonegro), and The Fresh Prince of Darkness (The Dwarves).
-The band begun a world tour in Australia in May, hitting Europe in June and July, and the United States in August.
+On April 6, 2010, it was announced that Mondo Generator's fourth full-length album would be entitled Time to Destroy with a release date slated for July/August.
+The first single, "Dog Food", was released on May 21, 2010, and featured Dave Grohl on drums, bassist Happy Tom, and guitarist Marc Diamond.

 In March 2011, Oliveri stated that the band had recently recorded yet another album at his former bandmate Josh Homme's studio: "I just did a new record called Hell Comes to Your Heart.
 So far, I'm talking to a couple of small labels to put it out, and I might just put it out myself with some distribution.
 So it's one of those things I'm trying to figure out how I'm going to get it out there.
 It will be out soon. [...]
 It's definitely the best one yet, I really feel good about it."